nxk176/math_modelling/README.md

 - an event-driven simulator for freely passing buses,
 - regenerated data for Fig. 2 through Fig. 8,
 - SVG plots generated without third-party plotting libraries,
-- validation checks for the main transition points reported in the paper.
+- validation checks for the main transition points reported in the paper,
+- optional Dash/Plotly dashboards for interactive parameter exploration.

-All code uses only the Python standard library.
-No `numpy`, `pandas`, `matplotlib`, or `scipy` dependency is required.
+The core reproduction scripts use only the Python standard library.
+No `numpy`, `pandas`, `matplotlib`, or `scipy` dependency is required for `validate.py` or `reproduce.py`.
+The optional dashboards require the packages listed in `requirements.txt`.

 ## Model